sayan-mitra-9800/al-folio/_posts/2024-05-12-harmonic-percussions.md

 </div>

 ## String Instruments
-The case of string instruments are particularly easy to solve as we only have to worry about the wave propgation in one dimention.
+The case of string instruments are particularly easy to solve as we only have to worry about the wave propagation in one dimension.
 The standing wave solution comes out to be -

 $$